Azure-Samples/azure-serverless-workshop-team-assistant/6-voting-service/README.md

 Variable | Details
 ------------ | -------------
 votingbot_DOCUMENTDB | connection string for DocumentDB as per previous steps

-And now you have a working voting service!
-You can get the deployed function URL and test it like we did locally.
-Have fun with it and then proceed to the next module.

-Thank you!

 ## 5. Integrate into Squire Bot